pairshaped/curlingio-docs/docs/club-management/fees.md

 By checking the seasonal per curler box you are ensuring that the curler won't be asked to purchase this fee more than once in a given season.
 This is checked by default for new fees.

+### Seasonal per curler

+When you are requiring a curler profile and only want the fee charged once per season then this should be checked.
+However, if you want to charge the fee each time they register (for a league / product / competition that includes the fee) then make sure this is unchecked.
+This is checked by default since most fees are seasonal.

 ### Active